 Irish Literary Review

 is an online publication for new poetry and short fiction from Ireland and around the world.
 Flash fiction should be under 500 words, fiction should be no shorter than 1500 words and no longer than 3000 words and poems should not exceed 40 lines.
-The current reading period closes 30 May.
+The next reading period opens on 21 May.

 New England Review

 was founded by poets Sydney Lea and Jay Parini in New Hampshire in 1978.
 It welcomes submissions of fiction, poetry, nonfiction, drama, translation and creative writing for the NER website.
 New submissions will be accepted until 31 May.